Texas A&M University Class of 2014

 Howdy!
 Welcome to my personal résumé.
 This section of my site contains brief overviews of my accomplishments, abilities, and aspirations.

-When I am not coding, I am usually volunteering around the community, learning and tinkering with new technology, flying a plane, or “calling CQ” on ham radio.
-I also have a fascination with dolphins: their capacity for intelligence and complex communication have always intrigued me.
-So at some point in the future, I would very much like to study and analyze their communications.
+When I am not coding or at SeaWorld, I am usually volunteering around the community, learning and tinkering with new technology, flying a plane, or “calling CQ” on ham radio.

 I like to think of myself as a positive, upbeat person—always adding extra energy to every room that I enter.
 I want every person I meet to walk away with a smile.
 I seldom complain (unless merited) and always try to find the good in the “little things” in life by counting God’s blessings whenever I can.